teal-finance/rainbow/README.md

 ### Build

-* `make build` to build the backend
-* `make buildfront` to build the frontend
-* `make buildall` to build the backend and the frontend
+    make buildall     # Build both backend and frontend make build        # Build the backend only make buildfront   # Build the frontend only

 ### Run

-* `make run` to run the backend
+    make run          # Run the backend
-* `make runfront` to run the frontend in dev mode
+    make runfront     # Run the frontend in dev mode

 ### Container

+    make container-run  # Build and run backend + frontend make container-rm   # Stop and remove all

-The container reproduces similar behaviors as in production.
+Using the container reproduces similar behaviors as in production.

-The magic command `make runcontainer` builds and runs Rainbow within a container, by trying `docker` then `podman` if present.
-Once running, that command continues by automatically opening a browser window on <http://localhost:1111/> and by indefinitely printing the container logs.
+The command `make container-run` builds and runs Rainbow within a container, by trying the `docker` or the `podman` commands.
+Once running, it automatically opens a browser window on
+<http://localhost:1111/> and indefinitely prints the container logs.

-The exposed port can be change with `make runcontainer expose=12345` :slightly_smiling_face:
+The exposed port can be change with `make container-run expose=12345` :slightly_smiling_face:

-To stop the container, first stop the container logs with CTRL+C in your current terminal, and then `make stopcontainer`.
+To stop the container, first quit `make container-run` using CTRL+C in your current terminal, then enter `make container-rm`.

-Other related commands:

-* `make buildimage` to only build the container image
-* `make rmi` to remove the Rainbow container images
+This last command stops/removes the container and also removes its image.

+The [Makefile](Makefile) supports both `docker` and `podman`.

+The two other container-related commands should not need to be manually invoked:

+    make container-build  # Build the container image make container-stop   # Stop/remove the container

 ## Manual build/run of the server